Questions related to: Can I eat barley malt vinegar?

 Can I drink beer?

 Beer, lagers, stouts and ales contain varying amounts of gluten and are not suitable if you have coeliac disease.
-Specially manufactured gluten-free beers are available and are listed in your Food and Drink Guide in the Section 1 Drinks chapter.
+Specially manufactured gluten free beers are available, and you can find a list of gluten free beers, lagers and ales in the Drinks section of your Food and Drink Guide, or if you are a Member, on our online Food and Drink Information and our Gluten Free Food Checker app.

 Branston Pickle states it contains barley malt vinegar in the ingredients list, why is it listed in the Food and Drink Information Service?